 What is abuse?

 Abuse is when someone causes us harm or distress.
-It may be a single or repeated act or it could be a failure to take appropriate action.
+It may be a single or repeated act, or it could be a failure to take appropriate action.

-There are five common types of abuse:
+There are many different types of abuse:

 - physical – including hitting or slapping you, not giving you the right medication, restraining you in an inappropriate way, making a room too hot or cold